 Instructions

 - Heat ghee on low to medium flame in a wide and deep pot.
-Add the cashews, raisins and vermicelli one after the other while sauteing until golden. (you may keep some fried nuts and raisins aside to garnish while serving)
+Add the cashews, raisins and vermicelli one after the other while sauteing until golden.1 tablespoon ghee, 5 to 8 whole cashews, 2 to 3 tablespoons golden raisins, 1 cup vermicelli

 - Pour the milk and water along with the cardamom pods.
-Keep stirring the mixture and bring this to a full boil on medium flame.
+Keep stirring the mixture and bring this to a full boil on medium flame.2 cups full-fat milk, 2 cups water, 2 green cardamom

 - Reduce to low and add the condensed milk and sugar.
 Stir the mixture until it starts to thicken.
-Taste and add more sugar or condensed milk if required.
+Taste and add more sugar or condensed milk if required.½ cup sweetened condensed milk, ¼ cup sugar

-- Switch off and serve warm or room temperature garnished with saffron strands, fried nuts and raisins.
+- Switch off and serve warm or room temperature garnished with saffron strands, fried nuts and raisins.1 teaspoon rose water, a pinch of saffron strands, dried rose petals

 - Refrigerate any leftover and consume within 3 days.
 The payasam will get thicker as it sits and we love that.
 But you can always dilute it by adding more water or milk while reheating.